EarthScope/rover/docs/commands.md

 When no argument is give all modified files in the local store are processed.
 To force all files, use `--all`.

 When a directory is given, all files contained in that directory are processed, along with the contents of sub-directories, unless `--no-recurse` is specified.

+The `mseedindex` command is used to index the data.

 ##### Significant Parameters